-If you were to Google “leadership strategy”, a whole list of articles and services will provide you an array of leadership strategy definitions and “proven” processes to help you increase employee engagement, improve bottom-line results, achieve your goals, etc., etc., etc. The reality is, though, that no leadership strategy will be worth the planning if you and/or your leadership team do not exhibit the four key leadership traits needed to truly make a difference and drive your company forward.
+If you were to Google “leadership strategy”, a whole list of articles and services will provide you with an array of definitions.
+You would find “proven” processes to help you increase employee engagement, improve bottom-line results, achieve your goals, etc., etc., etc. The reality is, though, that no strategy will be worth the planning if you and/or your leaders do not exhibit the four key leadership characteristics needed to drive your company forward.

 What is Leadership Strategy?

 A white paper by The Center for Creative Leadership, titled Developing a Leadership Strategy: A Critical Ingredient for Organizational Success, states that a leadership strategy needs to consider the number of leaders needed, the qualities, skills, and behaviors desired, the collective leadership capabilities of those leaders, and the leadership culture desired.
 The white paper states: “A leadership strategy makes explicit how many leaders we need, of what kind, where, with what skills, and behaving in what fashion individually and collectively to achieve the total success we seek.” (pg.
 3)